benjamin-white/benjamin-white/README.md

 One of my projects was the original build and later rebrand of a multisite of seven regions two of which have ecommerce, <a href="https://playshufl.com" target="_blank" rel="noopener noreferrer">playshufl.com</a>.
 A unique challenge of this build was synchronising content between the sites.
 I would be happy to share more projects I have built on request.

-I have enjoyed my current role but now want to stretch myself with new challenges while building on the knowldege and experience that I already have.
+I have enjoy my current role but now want to stretch myself with new challenges while building on the knowldege and experience that I already have.

 **Deputy Manager** at **Iceland Foods** from 2006 to 2016